-In January 2020, the University entered into a formal relationship with Hickory Police Department ("HPD") to employ sworn and dedicated police officers to protect the LRU community in Hickory.
+In January 2021, the University entered a formal relationship with Hickory Police Department to employ sworn and dedicated police officers to protect the LRU community in Hickory ("HPD Officers").
 Under the agreement, the City of Hickory provides four sworn HPD officers that are assigned to LRU for the purpose of providing law enforcement services within all LRU properties located within Hickory city limits.
 The HPD Officers are compensated by and work under the supervision and control of HPD and are assigned responsibilities by HPD, not LRU.
 The HPD Officers follow the policy and procedures manual of the HPD.
-Under the agreement, the HPD Officers remain on and around LRU property when on duty and are not dispatched to any calls for services outside of LRU except in the case of emergencies.
-The primary duties of the HPD Officers are to provide law enforcement services to LRU and to investigate criminal activity committed on LRU property.
+Under the agreement, the HPD Officers remain on and around LRU property when on duty and are not dispatched to any calls for services outside of LR except in the case of emergencies.
+The primary duties of the HPD

+Officers is to provide law enforcement services to LRU and to investigate criminal activity committed on LRU property.
 HPD Officers are armed and have powers of arrest.

-Other agencies that have jurisdiction on the LRU campus in Hickory include the Catawba County Sheriff's Department, the NC Highway Patrol, the NC State Bureau of Investigation, the NC

-Alcohol Law Enforcement, and all Federal agencies, if the circumstances fall under Federal jurisdiction.
+Other agencies that have jurisdiction on the LR campus in Hickory include the Catawba County Sheriff's Department, the NC Highway Patrol, the NC State Bureau of Investigation, the NC Alcohol Law Enforcement, and all Federal agencies, if the circumstances fall under Federal jurisdiction.

-All crimes and suspicious persons on the Hickory Campus should be reported immediately to the on-duty Security Officer at (828) 328-7146 (7146 from a university phone) or to Hickory Police Department at 911 or (828) 328-5551.
+All crimes and suspicious persons on the Hickory Campus should be reported immediately to the on-duty Public Safety officer at 828.328.7146 (7146 from a university phone) or to Hickory Police Department at 911 or 828.328.5551.